 One thing you can control, however, will be what you say.
 This is where you have to be extremely careful.
 You have to be consistent when it comes to your story.
 That means saying the same thing to an insurance company that you said to the police.
 If you tell different stories, the insurance company could seize upon that inconsistency and deny your claim.

 This is yet another area where the help of an attorney could prove invaluable.
-Insurance adjusters are notorious for trying to get car accident injury victims to slip up, and say something that could damage their case beyond repair.
+Insurance adjusters are notorious for trying to get car accident injury victims to slip up and say something that could damage their case beyond repair.
 When you have a lawyer working for you, however, he or she will protect you from that harassment, acting as a sort of shield.
 Simply tell the adjuster to direct all questions to your legal representative.

 There are a lot of reasons why people involved in a car accident need to be as truthful as possible regarding what happened.
 If not, the consequences can be harsh.
 Here are just a few.
+Lying during a car accident claim can lead to serious legal consequences, including potential criminal charges like perjury and insurance fraud.

 - The insurance carrier could cancel a driver’s policy, putting them in the “high-risk” category.
 This could make it incredibly difficult to get auto insurance as a result.
 Even if a person could find coverage, they’d wind up paying much more than the average policyholder.